 Brundage's other career stops include managerial posts with the Mariners' Single-A California League affiliates in Riverside (1995) and Lancaster (1996), as well as with the Double-A Southern League affiliate in Memphis (1997).
 He also served three seasons as hitting coach with Triple-A Tacoma (1998-2000).

-During his playing days, Brundage was originally drafted by the Philadelphia Phillies in the fourth round of 1986 out of Oregon State University.
-After two seasons in the Phillies organization - including 14 games in Double Reading in 1987 -- he was traded to Seattle with RHP Mike Jackson and OF Glenn Wilson for OF Phil Bradley and LHP Tim Fortugno on Dec.
+During his playing days, Brundage was originally drafted by Philadelphia in the fourth round of 1986 out of Oregon State University.
+After two seasons in the Phillies organization - including 14 games in Double-A Reading in 1987 -- he was traded to Seattle with RHP Mike Jackson and OF Glenn Wilson for OF Phil Bradley and LHP Tim Fortugno on Dec.
 9, 1987.
-Over 10 minor league seasons (1986-1994, 1998), the 1B/OF batted .275-16-261 in 784 games while finishing 1-5, 3.83 ERA 41 G, 1 GS as a pitcher.
+Over 10 minor league seasons (1986-1994, 1998), the 1B/OF batted .275-16-261 in 784 games while finishing 1-5, 3.83 ERA in 41 games (one game started) as a pitcher.

 Brundage spent a bulk of his playing career in Triple-A, where he spent six seasons for the now-defunct Calgary Cannons (1989-1994).
 He remains the Cannons all-time leader in games played (354) and walks drawn (208), third in runs scored (196) and sixth in hits (302).

 In 1992, Brundage was converted to a pitcher at the Arizona Instructional League and later selected in the minor league phase of the Rule 5 Draft by Montreal, but was released in spring training and re-signed by the Mariners.
 He became a player/coach for Calgary in 1993 and 1994 and was even pressed into action for one game while coaching with Tacoma in 1998.